 This section of trail is gravel.
 You will cross Walker Rd where the trail once again becomes paved.
 You will continue north to Iron Horse Park and its lovely little lake, where you will merge onto an asphalt section of trail.
 The turn-around will be located on this path, 6.55 miles from the start.
 Athletes will return, following the same route.

-The marathon route will be two loops of the same course, with the additional two-tenths of a mile on Centennial Trail.
+The marathon route will be two loops of the same course.
 Our two-loop route has been designed to keep the half and full marathoners closer together.
 With our long time limit, our participants could find themselves alone for long stretches, and like our previous route, using “tentacles,” the loops will keep athletes more engaged with each other and our volunteers.
 Cheerleaders give us courage!
 The route will also be spectator-friendly.

 There will be 6 aid stations, so the half-marathoners will visit those twice, for a total of 12 potential stops and the full marathoners will see those stations four times, for a total of 24 opportunities at an aid station.
 That’s an aid station nearly every mile!
 The loop route also allows for more frequent opportunities at the port-a-potties.

 Beginning at the start line in the Rec Center parking lot, athletes will leave the parking lot and turn left on to McDonald Rd.
 In just a few feet, you will be directed on to the trailhead for Centennial Trail.
 This is a fully paved trail.
 This section of trail is very picturesque, running alongside the winding South Platte River.
 You will continue to follow the trail as it crosses over the South Platte River bridge, looping under Highway 83, all the way to its end near the Lincoln County Visitors Bureau Welcome Center.
 You will turn around at the Welcome Center and return to the finish line at the Rec Center.
 There will be one aid station at the turnaround.